EvelynnnnnnZ/CV_Project_Recommendation_Syetem/README.md

 ## Results
 This project successfully demonstrates the capability of DINO-V2 in capturing nuanced visual similarities among Pokémon, aiding in the recommendation of visually similar characters.

+## Note
+The report included in this repo is only the part for DINO-V2.
+Please regard our submission in https://drive.google.com/drive/folders/1X0Z4mn5HYJpsBXkdKMalMsPSCSI35GkC?usp=drive_link as the final report.

 ## Acknowledgments
 All citations as mentioned in the report.